 We are committed to ensuring the health and safety of all our members.
 As such, we are required to monitor certain incidents that occur involving contract providers and providers who operate within our catchment area.

 An incident is an event (at a facility or in a service) that is likely to lead to adverse effects upon a member.
 Incidents are classified into several categories according to the severity of the incident.
 Contract providers are required to report all Level II and Level III incidents in the State’s Incident Response Improvement System (IRIS).
 Failure to do so is a violation of your contract and the North Carolina Administrative Code.
-In addition, you must submit a summary of all Level I incidents to Vaya Health on a quarterly basis.
 Out-of-state providers must submit paper copies of the incident report to DHHS and to us.

 Incident reports are submitted via the Incident Response Improvement System (IRIS).

-Please be prepared to respond promptly to follow-up inquiries requesting clarification or additional information by IRT.
+Please be prepared to respond promptly to follow-up inquiries requesting clarification or additional information by the Incident Report Team (IRT).

 To reduce the number of these requests, please check to ensure all of the following items are included: